-A resident individual who has been certified as a person with disability by the medical authority can claim the tax benefit under Section 80U.
-For the purpose of this section, a person with disability is defined as a person who has at least 40 percent disability certified by the medical authorities.
+A resident individual who has been certified as a person with a disability by the medical authority can claim the tax benefit under Section 80U.
+For the purpose of this section, a person with a disability is defined as a person who has at least 40 percent disability, certified by the medical authorities.

 For the purpose of this section, disability has been defined as one of the following:

-Deduction of Rs.
-75,000 is allowed for INR 75,000 for people with disabilities and INR1.25 lakhs for people with severe disability.
+A deduction of Rs.
+75,000 is allowed for people with disabilities, and Rs.
+1,25,000 deduction for people with severe disability.